pythonexcels/pythonexcels.github.io/_posts/2009-07-03-What-is-Python-Excels.md

 So sit back and let’s get ready to write some Python!

-Originally posted July 3, 2009 / Revised September 20, 2019
+Originally posted July 3, 2009 / Updated September 20, 2019